 Is very much about "water" and the confluence of the 4 rivers that pass through the town.
 Themes such as transportation (barges, etc.), tourism (the canals & waterways) or ecology were suggested.

-Peter will judge the competition himself and select a winner in each category, then place the three winners in his favourite order.
-Prizes of £25, £15 and £10 will be awarded to 1st, 2nd and 3rd place.
+Peter judged the competition himself and selected a winner in each category, placing the three winners in his favourite order.
+Prizes of £25, £15 and £10 were awarded to 1st, 2nd and 3rd place.

-Peter has described this as a "no real rules" competition, so aside from the themes you have free reign.
-However his decision is final!
+He described this as a "no real rules" competition, so aside from the themes members had free reign.
+However Peter's decision is final!
 [The only real rule is that entrants must be paid-up Club members].

 - You may enter colour and/or monochrome prints and/or digital projected images in each of the three categories.